 Florida's sunsets are spectacular, and people in two Florida communities—Key West and Clearwater Beach—think that is reason enough to celebrate!
 Night after night, the crowds gather a couple of hours before sunset.
-The atmosphere is festive... live bands play, craftsmen hawk their wares, talented artists sketch portraits, and performers delight the crowds.
+The atmosphere is festive: Live bands play, artisans hawk their wares, talented artists sketch portraits, and performers delight the crowds.
 As twilight approaches everyone seems to pause to enjoy Mother Nature's show-stopping spectacle.
 Then, as if on cue, the party continues.
 You can find Sunset Celebrations at Mallory Dock in Key West, or at Pier 60 in Clearwater.

 02 of 15

-Right off the coast of Sarasota, lies one of the top rated beaches in the county, Siesta Key Beach.
-The 8-mile stretch of beach has been voted one of the "finest, whitest sand in the world," on multiple top rated lists, including Dr. Beach and The Travel Channel.
-Known for it's wide expanse and stunning quartz sand, this is one of Florida's greatest wonders.
+Right off the coast of Sarasota lies one of the top rated beaches in the county, Siesta Key Beach.
+The eight-mile stretch of beach has been voted one of the "finest, whitest sand in the world," on multiple top rated lists, including Dr. Beach and The Travel Channel.
+Known for its wide expanse and stunning quartz sand, this is one of Florida's greatest wonders.
 Whether you plan to stay overnight or only a few hours, you'll find plenty of conveniences at Siesta Key, including a full-service concession, showers, restrooms, changing areas, picnic tables and a children's playground.
 Parking is also free.

 03 of 15

 Stroll Amelia Island's Fernandina Beach

-Amelia Island's Fernandina Beach is a post-card perfect destination that doesn't have to wreck your budget.
-Spend the day on the island's pristine beaches filled with incredible wildlife, then, explore the sights, window shop in the unique downtown, or stroll the historic district in a self-guided walking tour... none of it will cost you a penny.
+Amelia Island's Fernandina Beach is a postcard perfect destination that doesn't have to wreck your budget.
+Spend the day on the island's pristine beaches filled with incredible wildlife, then, explore the sights, window shop in the unique downtown, or stroll the historic district in a self-guided walking tour.
+None of it will cost you a penny.

 04 of 15

 05 of 15

 Visit the National Naval Aviation Museum

 Located on the Naval Air Station in Pensacola, the National Naval Aviation Museum provides hours of hands-on history with countless things to touch, see, and experience.
-More than 150 beautifully restored aircraft and over 4,000 artifacts representing Navy, Marine Corps and Coast Guard Aviation are on display at the museum.
+More than 150 beautifully restored aircraft and over 4,000 artifacts representing Navy, Marine Corps, and Coast Guard Aviation are on display at the museum.
 In addition to free parking and admission, you can watch the fantastic Blue Angels practice on Tuesday and Wednesday mornings March through November.
 On Wednesdays, there is also an autograph session with the pilots inside the museum.
 If you don't have time in your travel schedule to visit the museum, make a quick stop at the Florida Welcome Center in Pensacola to see a life-size display of a Blue Angel fighter jet.

 06 of 15